ehuckriede/Toronto_renting_regulations/README.md

 ## Motivation

+Many cities around the world are dealing with increasing housing prices due to the attractiveness of short term rentals.
+In order to deal with this problem, local governments in cities like [Amsterdam](https://www.reuters.com/article/us-netherlands-airbnb-amsterdam-idUSKBN2B81NS), [Barcelona](https://www.nytimes.com/2021/09/22/travel/barcelona-airbnb.html) and [Atlanta](https://www.ajc.com/news/atlanta-news/atlanta-delays-new-rules-for-airbnb-other-short-term-rentals/HDTLILUK2NHEPEW5LRABO3Z7FA/) have implemented new regulations to make the short term rental market less attractive in the past year.

-As stated above, the city of Toronto implemented some [new rules](https://toronto.citynews.ca/2020/08/25/toronto-introduces-new-rules-for-airbnb-other-short-term-rental-platforms/) for the short term rental market, which also affects AirBnB operators.
-The new rules imply the following:
+The city of Toronto was dealing with the same issue and implemented some [new rules](https://toronto.citynews.ca/2020/08/25/toronto-introduces-new-rules-for-airbnb-other-short-term-rental-platforms/) for the short term rental market, which also affects AirBnB operators, in september last year.
+By examing the results of these regulations this could form as a case for other cities dealing with the same issues as of now.

+The new rules in Toronto implied the following:
 - You have to register your AirBnB unit at the City of Toronto.
 After you have registered, you have to pay a $50 renewal fee per year.
 - The registered AirBnB owners have to pay a Municipal Accommodation Tax of 4% on a quarterly basis.
 - You will not be able to list properties on AirBnB if it is not your primary residence.
 This means that you can only AirBnB your home, whether that is a part of it or all of it.

-Especially the last rule shakes up a lot among the AirBnB community, as it means that a lot of people cannot list their investement units on AirBnB anymore.
-A lot of income for many residents of Toronto will be lost.
-But why would the City of Toronto implement such a rule?
-Well, Toronto is dealing with some issues in their current housing market:
-- The housing market in Toronto keeps getting more expensive.
-- Especially the prices for long-term rental housing were becoming sky-high.
-- People started complaining about these difficulties to find a place to live, some even moved away from the city.
-- Toronto is dealing with these so-called "ghost hotels".
-These are properties which are owned by a landlord who owns a lot of units, but who does not actually live there.

-With implementation of these rules, the city aims to remove these ghost hotels from the city, which will free a lot of properties and hopefully, improve the affordability and availability of housing.

 After the implementation of these rules, fewer listings will probably be available on AirBnB.
-This can result in two scenarios:
+This can result in three scenarios for the price of the listings:

-- It is possible that the prices of the AirBnB listings in Toronto won't increase significantly, because the listings on AirBnB will only be primary listings: people are renting their own house, so no large extra investments are needed.
-No large investments also mean that nothing large has to be earned back by renting it out.
-If yes, this might have its influence on the tourism market.
-- The decrease in supply can also lead to a price increase.
-A price increase can affect the tourist market.
-When AirBnB prices are higher, tourists are less likely to choose Toronto as their destination; other cities might be cheaper.
-With lesser toursists coming to Toronto, not only the Toronto AirBnB market will be affected, but the city will be affected in many ways.
-Restaurants, entertainment, public transportation, everything will suffer if lesser toursists are drawn to the city.
+- The price of the listings could increase
+- The price of the listings could decrease
+- The price of the listings could not change significantly

-As the regulations can result in two totally different scenario's it is important that the effects of these regulations are examined.
-If the prices are higher and tourism will be affected, the City of Toronto can anticipate and make sure Toronto will be an attractive city for tourists nevertheless!
+As the regulations can these three different scenario's it is important that the effects of these regulations are examined.
+With these results we could build up a good case whether these regulations had the intended effect

 ## Method and results